contao/docs/docs/dev/guides/back-end-routes.md

 Most of the time you probably want to add a menu entry for your back end module.
-Since the back end menu can be extended with an `EventListener` we can easily create one that listens for the menu event to be dispatched.
+Since the back end menu can be extended with an `EventListener` we can easily create one that listens for the [menu event][BackEndMenuEvent] to be dispatched.

 ```php
 // src/EventListener/BackendMenuListener.php